benqus/toolbox/top/README.md

 ## 2. Observable

 Observables are simple Proxied objects.
-They can have any value as their property, including topics, nested observables and pipes - in this case the root observable will automatically subscribe to the nested `ISubscribable`.
+They can have any value as their property, including topics, nested observables and pipes - in this case the root observable will automatically subscribe to its child observables.

 Observables must have a specific initial schema or interface as they are sealed after creation.